nadhifikbarw/x-minikube-postgres/README.md

 file-sharing mechanism between containers within a Pod.

 The backend of a `Volume`, [often referred as "Volume type"](https://kubernetes.io/docs/concepts/storage/volumes/#volume-types), can vary greatly.
-A volume backend doesn't have to be a typical disk/filesystem-like.
+A volume backend doesn't have to be a typical disk or filesystem-like.
 In fact, it's not uncommon to use other Kubernetes resources (such as: `ConfigMap`/`Secret`) to be mounted as Volume in a container.
 There are also several other unique backend, [`emptyDir` being one of them](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir),